teramoby/speedle-plus/README.md

 ## Who are we

 We are the founding members of Speedle project.
-For some reasons, we all left Oracle and consequently not contributors of Speedle project on GitHub anymore.
+For some reasons, we all left Oracle and are consequently not contributors of Speedle project on GitHub anymore.
 But we still stay with Speedle project.
 We create a new repo under https://github.com/teramoby/SpeedlePlus and maintain the new project here now.

 ## Documentation